Beach 90th Street station

-The Beach 90th Street station (signed as Beach 90th Street–Holland station) is a station on the IND Rockaway Line of the New York City Subway.
+The Beach 90th Street station (signed as the Beach 90th Street–Holland station) is a local station on the IND Rockaway Line of the New York City Subway.
 It is served by the Rockaway Park Shuttle at all times and ten daily rush-hour only A trains.

 History

 The "Holland" designation refers to Michael P. Holland, one of the early developers of the area in which the station was located.
 It was originally built by the Long Island Rail Road at Holland Avenue and Beach 92nd Street between May and June 1880 along the Rockaway Beach Branch for the nearby Holland Hotel, and was also a trolley stop of the Ocean Electric Railway.
 It was rebuilt in 1899, and again in 1914 with a baggage storage facility.
-Like much of the Rockaway Beach Branch and part of the former Far Rockaway Branch, it was closed in 1941 and rebuilt as an elevated station in 1942, only to be purchased by the New York City Transit Authority on October 3, 1955 and reopened as a subway station on June 28, 1956.
+The station was rebuilt as an elevated station, which opened on April 10, 1942.
+The station was purchased by New York City on October 3, 1955, along with the rest of the Rockaway Beach Branch and Far Rockaway Branch west of Far Rockaway, after a fire on the line's crossing over Jamaica Bay in 1950.
+Now operated by the New York City Transit Authority, it reopened as a subway station along the IND Rockaway Line on June 28, 1956.